SnapperGee/periodic-element/README.md

 ## Molecule & ElementArray Collections

-This package also exports a `molecule` and `ElementArray` class that provide specialized collections for `element` objects.
+This package also exports a `Molecule` and `ElementArray` class that provide specialized collections for `Element` objects.

 ## Immutability